JonEilers/The_Project/README.md

 __Guppy Documentation__
 http://matsen.github.io/pplacer/generated_rst/guppy.html#id8
 This contains tidbits on guppy.
-Interestingly, guppy has a command (info) which writes the number of leaves on the tree and how many partial placements are on each leaf. http://matsen.github.io/pplacer/generated_rst/guppy_info.html#guppy-info
+* Interestingly, guppy has a command (info) which writes the number of leaves on the tree and how many partial placements are on each leaf. http://matsen.github.io/pplacer/generated_rst/guppy_info.html#guppy-info
+* Also, the guppy command for making fat trees counts the number reads mapped to internal edges.
+If we can look at the code and make sense of it we might be able to convert to python. http://matsen.github.io/pplacer/generated_rst/guppy_fat.html#guppy-fat